 For more information please contact Paul Hull Paul.Hull@ggc.scot.nhs.uk

-Deafness & Mental Health
+Deafness and Mental Health

 Deaf people can be at higher risk of mental health problems due to communication barriers and isolation.
 We also know from talking to Deaf patients that they face barriers to accessing mental health services because of a lack of information in British Sign Language and understanding of Deaf culture in general.
 NHSGGC wants to improve access to mental health services and ensure that they are the best they can be for the Deaf community.
 We have recently introduced a glossary of BSL signs for mental health on our BSL You Tube channel.